Srabontideb/Superstore-sales/README.md

-# Superstore-sales
+# Sales Dashboard Analysis

-Cleaned and analyzed sales data using Python (Pandas) in a Kaggle notebook.
-Includes data filtering, date parsing, and CSV export for dashboard/reporting purposes.
+This project includes:

+- 🧠 A Kaggle Notebook (`sales_analysis.ipynb`) for analyzing sales data
+- 📊 A cleaned dataset (`cleaned_sales_data.csv`)
+- ✅ Data cleaning, filtering, and preparation using Python and Pandas

+## Tools Used
+- Python (Pandas, Matplotlib)